2007–08 Hong Kong Senior Shield

-The Hong Kong Senior Shield 2007–08, also known as the 2007–08 HKFA Choi Fung Hong Senior Shield, is the 106th staging of the Hong Kong's oldest football knockout competition.
+The Hong Kong Senior Shield 2007–08, also known as the 2007–08 HKFA Choi Fung Hong Senior Shield, was the 106th staging of the Hong Kong's oldest football knockout competition.

 The competition started on 22 November 2007 with 10 Hong Kong First Division clubs and concluded on 23 December 2007 with the final.

 Eastern captured their 7th title of the competition after beating Kitchee by 3-1 in the final.
 They qualified for the 2009 AFC Cup.